 Since becoming a floating currency, the Canadian dollar has flirted around the value of the US dollar.

-The Canadian dollar (CAD $) is the currency of Canada, and is divided into 100 cents.
-The currency is sometimes referred to as the “loonie” by exchange traders and analysts due to an image of the loon on the one-dollar coin.
+The Canadian dollar is sometimes referred to as the “loonie” by exchange traders due to an image of the loon on the $1 coin.

 Compare money transfer services to send money to Canada

 The value of the CAD in comparison to the USD is considered very important because of the amount of trade between the two countries.
 When the Canadian dollar is valued lower than the USD, consumers become concerned because of the heavy reliance on exports.
 When the CAD rises in value, manufacturers are able to purchase foreign materials at a better price.